rollup/rollup/docs/05-plugin-development.md

 }
 ```

-If the module id cannot be found, an error is thrown.
+This utility function returns `null` if the module id cannot be found.

 #### `this.meta: {rollupVersion: string, watchMode: boolean}`